breatheco-de/content/src/content/lesson/[draft]context-api.md

 ---
 subtitle: "The Context API is the most recent tool that the React.js Team has made available to handle your application data flow.
-It is the perfect companion for building small to mid-sized applications"
+It is the perfect companion for building small to mid-sized applications without the need of Flux or Redux"
-title: "Working with the Context API"
+title: "Implementing MVC with The Context API"
 cover: "https://ucarecdn.com/4cc6fa0b-2530-4052-aa7e-8dac03788ac3/"
 textColor: "white"
 date: "2018-12-03"